mindbeam/unbase/docs/design/core-concepts.md

 <br>

-### Concurrency - Bob enters the arena
+### Concurrency - Welcome Bob

-When others wish to edit key 11, they can go right ahead and emit Memos to that effect.
+When others wish to edit key 11, they can go right ahead and emit Memos on the basis of what they know already.
 We don't want to wait for coordination.
 Unbase assumes that all resources are non-exclusive, and conflicts are to be resolved by their datatypes.
 (Data types and conflict resolution are discussed a bit later)

 <img src="media/concurrent_1.png" style="width: 755px; max-width: 100%"><br>
 **FIG 5.
 Concurrency is introduced.**